xiaoyaoing/Moer_ScenePreviewer/README.md

 # Moer_ScenePreviewer
-Moer_ScenePreviewer is a software rasterizer designed to offer fast scene previews for [Moer](https://github.com/NJUCG/Moer).
+Moer_ScenePreviewer is a hardware rasterizer designed to offer fast scene previews for [Moer](https://github.com/NJUCG/Moer).

 See [Moer](https://github.com/NJUCG/Moer) for more information about the scene format.